WC COMMUNITY JOINS TOGETHER IN PRAYER

 What would it look like for an entire school district to be covered in prayer on a daily basis by a group of people unified for the purpose of intercession?
 How would that impact the teachers and classroom activities?
 How would God touch the lives of the students?
 How would God move in the hearts of those committed to pray?

-These are questions that began to stir in the hearts of a small group of Worthington Christian School parents last year.
+These are questions that began to stir in the hearts of a small group of Worthington Christian School moms in 2017.
 Burdened to see God’s love reign in our school prayerfully, this small group of parents wrote a “Battle Plan” prayer guide and invited members of the WC community to cover the middle and high school campuses in unified prayer.
-Over 200 WC family members, teachers, and school staff committed to praying on specific days of each month last year.
-This year, Warrior Prayer is expanding to the elementary school, making it district-wide.
+Over 200 WC family members, teachers, and school staff committed to praying on specific days of each month that year.
+In 2018, Warrior Prayer expanded to include the elementary school, making it a district-wide initiative.

 Prayer is not something new to the Worthington Christian School community.
 Long before WC first opened its doors in the fall of 1973, there were people praying for a dynamic, academically excellent, committed-to-the-Scriptures, Christian school here in central Ohio.
-But in the words of WCHS principal Dr. Buzz Inboden, “Warrior Prayer is unique.
+But in the words of former WCHS principal Dr. Buzz Inboden, “Warrior Prayer is unique.
 There has never been a shortage of people willing to pray for WCHS, but never before have so many united in prayer for so long, so consistently, and so simply.”
-Here are a few brief stories of how God moved through Warrior Prayer in its first year…
+Here are a few brief stories of how God has moved through Warrior Prayer since it began…

-“We are new to WC.
-We moved our daughters to WC for the 2018-2019 school year.
+“We moved our daughters to WC for the 2018-2019 school year.
 At the WCHS new parent orientation, Rachelle Anthony stood up and talked about Warrior Prayer.
 It seemed like the perfect way to get involved.
 It has provided me an opportunity to feel deeply connected with the Pax House while having very little contact with the students apart from my daughter and her friends and teammates.

 I really appreciate the prayer guide as it gives me clear direction for my prayers.
 [Warrior Prayer] gave me an immediate sense of contribution and belonging.”